kaancorum-git/StockPricePrediction/README.md

 # StockPricePrediction

 Created my on model using Sequential Neural Network.
-Got the datas with using pandas-DataReader.
+Used the stock price datas with implementing pandas-DataReader.
-Used the available datas from 2015 to 2020, tested on different dates and predicted current prices on the output of the code.
+Used the available stock price datas from 2015 to 2020, tested on different dates and predicted current prices on the output of the code.
 The code is editable with changing the "company" variable to a different ticker symbol and changing the dates.